 Italian handbag brand Valextra was founded back in 1937, and its signature Iside bag is the ultimate quiet luxury piece.
 The triangular handbag has a recognisable if-you-know-you-know silhouette, but it doesn't have the shouty branding you'll find with other designer brands, so it's a discreet option that won't date easily, which, given the price, is essential.

-The Antigona was the it bag when it launched worn by the likes of Kate Moss, Gwyneth Paltrow and Beyoncé, and 10 years later it's just as iconic.
-To celebrate the anniversary Givenchy has launched a new range of Antigonas, with a new addition—the Antigona soft.
+The Antigona was the It bag when it launched in 2011, worn by the likes of Kate Moss, Gwyneth Paltrow and Beyoncé.
+10 years later it's just as iconic, and to celebrate the anniversary Givenchy launched a new range of Antigonas, with a new addition—the Antigona soft.